eros1981/fanbase-inside-out-top5/README.md

 PORT=3001
 ```

-## 🗄️ Database Schema
+## 🗄️ BigQuery Schema

-The system expects the following tables (customize based on your schema):
+The system expects the following tables in your BigQuery dataset (customize based on your schema):

 - `users` - User information
 - `revenue_transactions` - Revenue data for Monetizer category